COVID-19

 • Language Skills: Fluency in English, both written & spoken; a minimum of ICAO level 4 English Language proficiency.

 Ready to apply?
 You can submit your application online.
-Select “Apply Now” on the righthand side of the webpage: www.cae.com/jazz
+Fill out the form to determine your eligibility and proceed with the application on this webpage: www.cae.com/flyjazz

 You will be required to enter your personal information, and submit the following 3 documents;